-LIS N004 Introduction To Internet Research
+LIS 2004 Introduction to Internet Research

-Provides instruction on the basic use of the Internet and the use of search engines.
+This course provides instruction on the basic use of the Internet and the use of search engines.
 Students will have hands-on access to the Internet.
-Prerequisite: None.
+Prerequisites: None.
 Lec.
 Hrs.
 010 Lab Hrs.
 020 Other Hrs.
 000

-MAN 1030 Introduction to Business (formerly known as Introduction to Business Enterprise)
+MAN 1030 Introduction to Business (previously known as Introduction to the Business Enterprise) 4.0 Quarter Credit Hours

 This course is an introduction to the terminology, functions, and procedures related to the organization and operation of a business enterprise as an institution in an economic society.
-Particular emphasis is given to accounting, ownership, human resources, marketing, and managerial functions within the business enterprise.
-Prerequisite: None.
+Particular emphasis is given to accounting, ownership, human resources, marketing and managerial functions within the business enterprise.
 Lec.
 Hrs.
 040 Lab Hrs.
 000 Other Hrs.
 000